tayganr/purviewcli/doc/commands/types/readEntityDef.md

 [Command Reference](../../../README.md#command-reference) > [types](./main.md) > readEntityDef

 ## Description
-Get the Entity definition for the given GUID.
+Get the Entity definition for the given GUID or by its name (unique).

 ## Syntax
 ```